Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Details

 \item Soundness:\\

 \end{enumerate} follows

-\end{lemma} The theorem gives a bound on the probability that data points with features selected by Merlin will also belong to the same class.
-This probability is large as long as we have a bound on the AFC of the data set.
+\end{lem} This lemma gives a bound on the probability that data points with features selected by Merlin will also belong to the same class.
+This probability is large as long as we have a bound on the AFC of the dataset.

 \begin{proof}